exasol/generic-virtual-schema/doc/user_guide/generic_user_guide.md

 | Prefix    | Prefix to use in connections              |
 | Files     | Files that belongs to the JDBC driver     |

+For some JDBC drivers you might need to disable a security manager.
+If you see an error message with some missing certificates when you are testing the connection, that is the case.

 ## Uploading the JDBC Driver to EXAOperation

 1. [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)